Summer Tech Camps Held at Vanderbilt University

 Please note: Map and campus details are for general information only.
 Once you enroll, you will have access to our specific location on campus.

 Student Population: 6,532 undergraduate and 5,315 graduate and professional students make up the Vanderbilt student body.
 This student body represents all 50 states along with more than 90 countries.
 Located in Tennessee, Vanderbilt sees 55% of the total student body coming in from outside the Southeast and 8% of students coming in from outside of the United States.
 Just about half of the student body is comprised of women.

 Rankings: In ranking national universities for 2010, U.S. News & World Report placed Vanderbilt at 17th (tied with Rice and Emory University).
-Looking at graduate programs, U.S. News & World placed the Peabody College of Education #1 in the nation among schools of education.
+Looking at graduate programs, U.S. News & World placed the Peabody College of Education #1 in the nation among comparable schools.
 Vanderbilt is also ranked #1 in the nation in the fields of audiology, special education and education administration.

 Athletics: As an original member of the Southeastern Conference, Vanderbilt is the SEC's only private school and also the conference's smallest school (the next smallest SEC school, the University of Mississippi has almost double the amount of undergraduate students).
 Vanderbilt's strongest teams have traditionally been men's and women's tennis and men's and women's basketball.

 Distinguished Alumni & Personnel: Vanderbilt's most distinguished graduate is Al Gore, 45th Vice President of the United States, former U.S. Senator, former U.S. Representative, and environmental activist.